Xilinx/xen/docs/misc/xen-command-line.markdown

 Set the NMI watchdog timeout in seconds.
 Specifying `0` will turn off the watchdog.

+### way\_size (arm64)
+> `= <size in byte>`

+> Default: `Obtained from the hardware`

+Specify the way size of the Last Level Cache.
+This parameter is only useful with coloring support enabled.
+It is an optional, expert-only parameter and it is used to calculate what bits in the physical address can be used by the coloring algorithm, and thus the maximum available colors on the platform.
+It can be obtained by dividing the total LLC size by the number of associativity ways.
+By default, the value is also automatically computed during coloring initialization to avoid any kind of misconfiguration.
+For this reason, it is highly recommended to use this boot argument with specific needs only.

 ### x2apic (x86)
 > `= <boolean>`